claudioperez/OpenSeesRT/SRC/runtime/README.md

 ## Codebase changes

-Files that are superseded
+- `socket.c` removed

-- socket.c
+- `utility/PeerNGA.cpp` removed
-- utility/PeerNGA.cpp
+- Put `RigidDiaphragm` and friends into one file, change to functions.

 ## Cleaning & TODO

 Remove dependence on